practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/README.md

 From: "Some History of Functional Programming Languages", **David Turner**, 2012 (https://en.wikipedia.org/wiki/David_Turner_(computer_scientist)): https://www.cs.kent.ac.uk/people/staff/dat/tfp12/tfp12.pdf (5)

 And not only ALGOL, but also Lisp: _...Lisp has some dark corners, especially outside "pure LISP,"..._ (1).
-But ISWIM was not the programming language which introduced the concept of "immutuable variables" (and also not PAL).
+But ISWIM was not the programming language which introduced the concept of "immutable variables" (and also not PAL).

 This leaves this question to me:

-## What functional programming language introduced the idea of "immutuable variables"?
+## What functional programming language introduced the idea of "immutable variables"?

 I think it was **SASL** (St Andrews Static Language) from 1972/1973 (5) by David Turner: